andrewrosario/home-helper-backend/README.md

 ## Getting Started
 DIY helper is available online now at https://diyhelper.herokuapp.com/.
 I encourage you to check it out.
 You many either create your own account or use our test account with the login 'lizzo@lizzo.com' and the password 'lizzo' (of course she's also an amazing DIYer, why would she stop at music).
 Feel free to poke around a bit.
 The test account has access to the expert dashboard, so please try out both sides of the experience.

-The backend code is available at https://github.com/andrewrosario/home-helper-backend.
+The frontend code is available at https://github.com/andrewrosario/home-helper-frontend.
 We use RESTful conventions for routes and get requests to https://homehelper.herokuapp.com/projects/1 (1 may be subsituted for any number as long as that project exisits) are open so you can get a taste of the API.

 ## Sign Up
 Please enter a unique email and password.
 If the username is already in use, you'll need to choose another.
 If you already have an account, please click log-in instead.